Budget Fried Rice with Egg and Frozen Peas

 Variations

-• Add whatever protein you have — Dice up leftover chicken, a few slices of deli ham, or crumble in some cooked ground beef.
+- Add whatever protein you have — Dice up leftover chicken or crumble in some cooked ground beef or turkey.
 Add it after the garlic and heat through before continuing.

 Notes